carmandomx/cc_week1_ex4/README.md

 ## Creating a Pull Request
 A Pull request or PR for short is a tool used to contribute code in a controlled environment aswell as providing tools for reviewing code this is a tool that you need to get accustomed to because you will use every single day as a developer.

-You can check this documentation to learn how to create a PR from a fork: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork](Creating a PR from a Fork@Github.com)
+You can check this documentation to learn how to create a PR from a fork: [Creating a PR from a Fork@Github.com](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 ## Deliverable
 Refer to the moodle assignment for this part.